cekit/cekit/docs/overrides.rst

 Overrides
 =========

 During an image life cycle there can be a need to do a slightly tweaked builds - using different base images, injecting newer libraries etc. We want to support such scenarios without a need of duplicating whole image sources.
-To achieve this Cekit supports overrides mechanism for its image descriptor.
+To achieve this CEKit supports overrides mechanism for its image descriptor.
 You can override almost anything in image descriptor.
 The overrides are based on overrides descriptor - a YAML object containing overrides for the image descriptor.

-To use an override descriptor you need to pass ``--overrides-file`` argument to a Cekit.
+To use an override descriptor you need to pass ``--overrides-file`` argument to a CEKit.
 You can also pass JSON/YAML object representing changes directly via ``--overrides`` command line argument.

 **Example**: To use overrides.yaml file located in current working directory run: